marcoortiz479/The_Rise_and_Fall_of_Programming_Languages_R/README.md

-# 📉 The Rise and Fall of Programming Languages
+# 📉 The Rise and Fall of Programming Languages | R

 This R-based project analyzes the popularity trends of programming languages over time, using a dataset of tag usage by year.
 The insights are visualized through time series plots and exploratory data analysis.